-These are net position that are restricted due to constraints placed on the assets either by external creditors such as debt covenants, grantors, or imposed by laws or regulations of other governments.
-This does not include net position restricted by the college's governing board.
-Some examples are scholarships and fellowships, research, instructional department uses, loans, capital projects, and debt service.
+Net assets that are restricted due to constraints placed on the assets either by external creditors such as debt covenants, grantors, or imposed by laws or regulations of other governments.
+This does not include net assets restricted by the college's governing board.
+Some examples are Scholarships and Fellowships, Research, Instructional department uses, Loans, Capital Projects, and Debt Service.